YorkEarwaker/Climate-Model/README.md

 Note.
 * Gatekeeping material reality is a process every person must participate in.
-* Gatekeeping is not an elite activity it is the basis of democracy.
+* Gatekeeping is not an elite activity.
+* Gatekeeping as mass participation is the basis of democracy.
 * Not sure conserving is the right word.
 As in conservation work. < todo: consider another term >

 References